Mathematical fallacy: Proof by induction

 The fallacy in this proof arises in line 3.
 For N = 1, the two groups of horses have N − 1 = 0 horses in common, and thus are not necessarily the same colour as each other, so the group of N + 1 = 2 horses is not necessarily all of the same colour.
 The implication "every N horses are of the same colour, then N + 1 horses are of the same colour" works for any N > 1, but fails to be true when N = 1.
 The basis case is correct, but the induction step has a fundamental flaw.

+Change of units

+When mathematical operations are carried out on real world units often the units will change as well.
+Dimensional analysis shows how this can be useful.
+However failure to account for this can lead to problems like: